bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 A React Native app can consists of two projects, an Android and an iOS - both have different signing procedures.
 If you click the Code Signing tab of your project's Workflow Editor, all iOS and Android code signing fields are displayed in one page for you.
 Follow our platform-specific instructions to code sign your apps.

-A React Native app can consists of two projects, an Android and an iOS - both must be properly code signed.
-If you click on the **Code Signing** tab of your project's Workflow Editor, all iOS and Android code signing fields are displayed in one page for you.

-Let's see the process step by step!

 ### Signing your Android project

 1. Select your deployment workflow at the **WORKFLOW** dropdown menu in the top left corner of your apps' Workflow Editor.